The Dating Tactic Of Ignoring The Person You Like So They Can Chase You

 WRONG!

-Now a healthier way of doing this if you are truly into the HIGH OF BEING CHASED and you meet someone you like and you are getting along with them pretty well is to simply have a truthful conversation with your love interest.
+Now a healthier way of doing this if you are truly into the HIGH OF BEING CHASED is to simply have a truthful conversation with your love interest after you've established the foundation of your relationship.
 Tell them that you like a lot of attention and it would be nice to have the feeling of being chased every once in a while.
 Want to play?

 Now it takes on a whole new thrill!